arielgee/Lizard/.misc/tasks.md

 >	* 'Element Selectors' are rules for the url in the caption
 * add url title to Db => fatch to title of the listItem
 * jump from selctor to element in page URL => done
+* this url fucks-up the tabIdReusedElementHighlight: https://mida.org.il/2020/08/29/ההדלפות-החקירות-והמיליונים-עשר-טענות
+* inject file, inject code that initialize file code.
+In file addEventListener() to "DOMContentLoaded" and continue from there
+* tabIdReusedElementHighlight: is not initilizaed when using tab to navigate else where and then pressing 'jump to' again
 ---

 ## REMEMBER: Update showVersionNotice() For Each New Version!

 ## To-Do
 --------------
+* some indication that a page has alterations
+* allow editing of selectors ?
 * jump to issues:
-	* tabIdSameTabViewer: is not initilizaed when rules is closed or when using tab to navigate else where and then pressing 'jump to' again
+	* tabIdReusedElementHighlight: is not initilizaed when rules is closed
 	* m_elmHighlighted: need to change it somehow when its dark and there is no difference of colors with the overlay (mida	)
 * arguments.callee.name for function name
 * indexedDB